OutofAi/2D-Gaussian-Splatting/README.md

 # 2D-Gaussian-Splatting
-A 2D Gaussian Splatting paper for no obvious reasons.
+A 2D Gaussian Splatting for 2D images for no obvious reasons.
 Enjoy!